max-unterberger/PasswordGenerator/README.md

-# A Simple Password Generator Script 🔐
+# A Simple Password Generator 🔐
 Generates a 20-character long password composed of random upper/lower-case letters, digits, and symbols (!, #, $)

 ## Installation